TastyTonic/tonic-tweak/README.md

 * Nav and content use flexbox instead of `position: fixed`
 * Hides mobile-only elements in nav
 * User dropdown has more space to the right

-## How it's used

-Copy and paste the CSS into the "Custom CSS" settings.